Hugging Face: AI boom

+In August 2023, Hugging Face said it was valued at $4.5 billion in a $235-million funding round backed by technology heavyweights, including Salesforce, Alphabet's Google and Nvidia.

 In June 2024, the company announced, along with Meta and Scaleway, their launch of a new AI accelerator program for European startups.
-This initiative aims to help startups integrate open foundation models into their products, accelerating the EU AI ecosystem.
-The program, based at STATION F in Paris, will run from September 2024 to February 2025.
-Selected startups were to receive mentoring, access to AI models and tools, and Scaleway’s computing power.
+The initiative aimed to help startups integrate open foundation models into their products, accelerating the EU AI ecosystem.
+The program, based at Station F in Paris, ran from September 2024 to February 2025.
+Selected startups received mentoring, and access to AI models and tools and Scaleway's computing power.

 On September 23, 2024, to further the International Decade of Indigenous Languages, Hugging Face teamed up with Meta and UNESCO to launch a new online language translator.
 It was built on Meta's No Language Left Behind open-source AI model, enabling free text translation across 200 languages, including many low-resource languages.

-On April 2025, Hugging Face announced that they acquired a humanoid robotics startup, Pollen Robotics.
-Pollen Robotics is a France based Robotics Startup founded by Matthieu Lapeyre and Pierre Rouanet in 2016.
+In April 2025, Hugging Face announced that they acquired a humanoid robotics startup, Pollen Robotics, based in France and founded by Matthieu Lapeyre and Pierre Rouanet in 2016.
 In an X tweet, Delangue shared his vision to "make Artificial Intelligence robotics Open Source".